brucemack/kc1fsz-rc1/docs/users.md

 #### tone (on | off)
 Turns on or off a test tone that can be used for adjusting transmit audio levels.

-#### set rptmode (mode)

-(mode) is one of the following:

-* 0 - Two radios operate independently.
-* 1 - Cross-radio repeat, exclusive.
-When both receivers are active at the same time, the first to become active is repeated through both transmitters and the second receiver is ignored.
-* 2 - Cross-radio repeat, mixed.
-When both receivers are active at the same time, the audio from both receivers is mixed and transmitted through both transmitters.
-(Default)

-#### set call (callsign)
-Sets the station callsign.
-Limit 16 characters, slashes are allowed.

 #### set tonelvl (level_db)
 Sets the level of the test tone.